 Miscarriages often occur for the following reasons:

-- Hormonal problems, such as not having enough hormone (progesterone) needed to support pregnancy
+- Problem with hormones, such as not having enough hormone (progesterone) to support pregnancy

-- Factors related to the immune system, such as blood-clotting problems or rejection of the fetus
+- Immune system-related problems, such as blood-clotting problems or rejection of the fetus

 - Exposure to certain environmental toxins